 Basil shouldn’t have all the fun!
 Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 Ok, I might be in the minority here, but I have a love/hate relationship with basil.
 It is SO summery and I absolutely love it!
-But then sometimes I pick it and it tastes like black licorice.
+But then sometimes I pick it and the basil leaves taste like black licorice.
 What is the problem!?

-I cannot get consistently basil-y tasting basil.
-As a result, sometimes my pesto tastes like garbage – please forgive me if you are a black licorice fan!
+I cannot get consistently basil-y tasting fresh basil.
+As a result, sometimes my fresh pesto tastes like garbage – please forgive me if you are a black licorice fan!
+I know it’s personal preference, but I really can’t stand it!

-My other problem is that my oregano is out of control all the time.
-Do you have oregano?
-It literally takes over the garden and produces SO much!
+My other problem is that oregano is one of my favorite herbs so I have a really bit plant.
+But, it literally takes over the herb garden and produces SO much!
 I mean, it’s mid May in Northeast Ohio, and this guy is already a monster!
+It’s a great way to use that oregano when it goes crazy!

-So last year I decided that I would take a risk.
-I would try to make a normal pesto recipe with oregano and see how it turned out.
+Last year I decided that I would take a risk.
+I would try to make a traditional pesto recipe with oregano and see how it turned out.
 Wouldn’t you know that it was absolutely unbelievably amazing?!
-It was so fresh and herby and had not a hint of gross black licorice flavor!
+That taste of fresh herbs and had not a hint of gross black licorice flavor!

-So I froze it and I can’t tell you how delicious it was in the middle of winter.
-All that summer goodness packed into a quart zip top baggie for me to use when the ground is covered in ice and snow.
-What a treat.
+I froze it and I can’t tell you how delicious it was in the middle of winter.
+All that summer goodness packed into a quart zip top baggie or in ice cube trays for me to use when the ground is covered in ice and snow.
+What a treat!
+It’s SUCH a great feeling to grab the frozen cubes of pesto in the middle of winter.
+The bright green color of the pesto sauce is so beautiful and it makes that summer flavor last all year.

-You can make oregano pesto in a Vitamix or a food processor.
+With just a few simple ingredients, you can make homemade oregano pesto.
+It’s quick and easy in a Vitamix or a food processor.
 I don’t love to clean out my huge food processor for a small dish like this, so I tend to use my Vitamix.
 I have this one and I absolutely love it!
 I’ve owned it for around 13 year and it is worth every single dollar I paid for it!

 I’ll show you how it’s made in a Vitamix and you can just do the same thing in a food processor if you have that instead.
 I suppose a blender also works too!
 I just haven’t had a regular blender in a while but I bet that would work fine.